June 12, 2023

 Intro

-One of the key challenges in developing an effective corrosion prevention strategy is the diverse and dynamic nature of mining environments.
+One of the challenges in developing an effective corrosion prevention strategy is the diverse and dynamic nature of mining environments.
 These operations often take place in remote locations, with abrasive climates, and geologies, each with its unique corrosion condition and risks.
+In this sense, it becomes difficult to manage various procedures according to contrasting maintenance requirements.

 The importance of such cannot be overstated.
 Uncontrolled corrosion can lead to equipment failure, reduced productivity, and increased safety risks.
+According to an IJISSET (International Journal of Innovative Studies in Sciences and Engineering Technology) paper, corrosion in mining industries will cause several technical damages, project schedule, and budget impacts during the commissioning stage of the project.
 For instance, corrosion of critical structural components, such as mine shafts, can compromise the integrity of the entire operation, leading to costly shutdowns and delays.

 apm in risk based inspection

-This data-driven approach enables mining operations to optimize their resources, minimize downtime, and extend the lifespan of their equipment and infrastructure.
+Using inputs from reality capture, Computer Vision processes the images and assigns the corrosion and other anomalies through Deep Neural Networks, guaranteeing a fast, safe, and reliable inspection.
+This approach enables mining operations to optimize their resources, minimize downtime, and extend the lifespan of their equipment and infrastructure.

 Conclusion